MicrosoftDocs/sql-docs/docs/relational-databases/triggers/use-the-inserted-and-deleted-tables.md

  [!INCLUDE[ssnoversion](../../includes/ssnoversion-md.md)] does not allow for **text**, **ntext**, or **image** column references in the inserted and deleted tables for AFTER triggers.
 However, these data types are included for backward compatibility purposes only.
 The preferred storage for large data is to use the **varchar(max)**, **nvarchar(max)**, and **varbinary(max)** data types.
 Both AFTER and INSTEAD OF triggers support **varchar(max)**, **nvarchar(max)**, and **varbinary(max)** data in the inserted and deleted tables.
 For more information, see [CREATE TRIGGER &#40;Transact-SQL&#41;](../../t-sql/statements/create-trigger-transact-sql.md).

- **An Example of Using the inserted Table in a Trigger to Enforce Business Rules**
+ **An Example of Using the inserted table in a Trigger to Enforce Business Rules**

  Because CHECK constraints can reference only the columns on which the column-level or table-level constraint is defined, any cross-table constraints (in this case, business rules) must be defined as triggers.